-Standing Calf Stretch
+1. Standing Calf Stretch

-If your calf muscles are tight or you have Achilles tendinitis, a standing calf stretch may help alleviate ankle soreness.
+If you have Achilles tendinitis or tightness in the muscles of your calf, a standing calf stretch may help alleviate ankle soreness.
 Perform the standing calf stretch in a staggered stance.
-Slowly lunge forward while keeping your back heel down.
-You should feel a stretch in your back calf, Achilles tendon and posterior ankle.
-Hold for 15 to 30 seconds and repeat one to three times.
+Slowly lunge forward while keeping your back knee straight and heel down.

 Perform before and after running to keep your ankles loose and the surrounding muscles flexible.
 Avoid wearing shoes that may restrict movement while performing ankle circles.

 Strengthening your calf muscles may help prevent further ankle soreness.
 Calf raises are performed standing on one foot or with both feet on the floor or off the edge of a step.
 Raise your heels up with your weight on the ball of your foot and toes.
 Then slowly lower your heels back down and repeat.
 Perform two to three sets of 10 to 15 repetitions.

-Four-Way Resistance Band
+4. Four-Way Resistance Band